 Aortic Valve Disease

-Your heart has 4 valves that work together to pump oxygen-rich blood throughout the body.
-The aortic valve sits between the left ventricle (lower heart chamber) and the aorta, the major artery that carries blood and oxygen out of the heart to the body.
+Your heart has four valves that help control the flow of blood.
+The aortic valve sits between the left ventricle (the lower chamber) and the aorta (the large artery that carries blood to the rest of the body).

-The aortic valve has 3 flaps (leaflets) that open to send blood from the left ventricle to the aorta.
-The flaps then close tightly to seal the opening and prevent blood from flowing back into the heart.
+Most aortic valves have three flaps.
+The flaps open to send blood from the left ventricle to the aorta.
+The flaps then close to prevent blood from flowing back into the heart.

 What is aortic valve disease?